GTO Tri-power Rebuild

-When I bought this 1965 GTO, the three tri-power carburetors were fairly intact, including the factory air-horn tags.
-The only parts I needed to buy were the (correct) steel fuel lines and three carb kits.
-Rebuilding them was straightforward.
-Keep one assembled to use as an example while rebuilding the others.
+When I purchased my 1965 GTO project, the Tri-Power carbs were fairly intact, including the factory air-horn tags.
+The only parts I needed to buy to complete the Tri-Power set-up were the (correct) steel fuel lines and three carb kits.

 Identifying Tri-power Carburetors

 Rochester did not start stamping numbers on their two-barrel carburetors until 1968, and many people with earlier carbs mistakenly believe that the numbers which appear in a circle on the float bowl are carb numbers.
 These are actually casting numbers which Rochester used for many years on many different two-barrels, and will not help you determine if your two-barrel is a correct Tri-power carburetor or not.